andy0130tw/learnmode-client/README.md

 Description
 ------
  1. The JavaScript code is **not** using any JS framework.
- 2. I'm using Windows to minify the code.
-If you want to minify the `lm.*`, simply execute `/res/js/!merge`.
+ 2. I minify the code under Windows.
+If you want to merge and minify the `lm.*.js`, simply execute `/res/js/!merge`.
+After uploading, you can clean the temp files by `/res/js/!clean`.
  3. Before modifying the JS, check the HTML page to make sure you are not using a minified version of JS.
- 4. Please note that **for the production ver., `proxy.php` and `userdata.php`(optional) are required.** The arguments and source code, however, is not exposed in case some request be forbidden by the offical Learn Mode API.
+ 4. Please note that **for the production usage, `proxy.php` and `userdata.php`(optional) are required, and you must finish them on your own.** The arguments and source code, however, is not exposed in case some request be forbidden by the offical Learn Mode API.

 Run -- using XAMPP
 ------